clipperz/password-manager/doc/architecture/decisions/0003-sharing-widget-in-website.md

 Once the information (secret, pin and duration) are confirmed the secret will be encrypted: firstly a random 32 byte key will be created and then used to encrypt the secret.
 A json record containing the encrypted secret, the duration (in milliseconds) and the version will then be sent to to the backend; the response will contain the id with which the secret can be redeemed.
-The random key will then be encrypted with the pin and used, alongside the id, to create the link to share.
+The random key will then be encrypted with the pin and used, alongside the id, to create the share link.
 The link will have the format "`{redeem page url}`/`{id}`#`{encrypted key}`"; the key will be inserted as a fragment in the url so that it will never be sent anywhere and just stay locally in the browser.

 On the redeem page, the id and encrypted key will be extracted from the url.